Stock-News-Monitoring-Program/Final_Version_With_Notifications/README.md

 ### Prerequisites

-The application requires the following dependencies which can be installed from the requirements.txt (see Installation):
+The application requires the following dependencies (amongst others) which can be installed from the requirements.txt (see Installation below):

 * Flask: A micro web framework used for building the web application.
 * Flask-Login: A Flask extension that handles user authentication and session management.